Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Related works

-Either the gradient de-conflict methods for multi-exit models or for multi-task models, the existing gradient de-conflict approaches treat the shared network part as a whole.
-Therefore, they try to achieve no-conflict training on all shared filters.
-However, works proposed in \cite{sun2020adashare,guo2020learning} make us guess that the shared-parameters might not be equally important to each task, and we further verify the assumption in this work.
+Existing gradient de-conflict methods for multi-exit and multi-task networks treat the shared network part as a whole.
+Therefore, they attempt to achieve no-conflict training on all shared filters.
+However, works proposed in \cite{sun2020adashare,guo2020learning} suggest that shared parameters might not be equally important to each task.
+We further verify this assumption in this work.
 Motivated by these related works and our own observations, the proposed DR-MGF starts from a new perspective of network disentanglement to address inter-task interferences.
-In contrast to \cite{sun2020adashare,guo2020learning,rosenbaum2018routing,vandenhende2019branched}, DR-MGF focus on the improvement of optimization performance, and doesn't modify the network structures.
+In contrast to \cite{sun2020adashare,guo2020learning,rosenbaum2018routing,vandenhende2019branched}, DR-MGF focuses on improving optimization performance without modifying the network structures.